-Day 1 & 2 : In Kathmandu.Flying into Kathmandu on a clear day is in itself an unforgettable experience, with the entire Nepalese Himalaya sprawling out below you.
-Upon arrival meet and transfer to the hotel.
-On the first evening visit Kathmandu Durbar Square and walk to Thamel through Indrachowk market.
-Welcome dinner and briefing.
-Next day, we have a full day sightseeing covering the World Heritage sites of Kathmandu valley sites such as Boudanath, Syambhunath, Patan Durbar Sqaure and market.
-In the evening free time to shop and prepare for the trek.
+Flying into Kathmandu on a clear day is in itself an unforgettable experience, with the entire Nepalese Himalaya sprawling out below you.
+Upon arrival, meet our guide/representative and transfer to the hotel.
+On the first evening, visit Kathmandu Durbar Square and walk to Thamel through Asan and Indrachowk markets.
+Welcome dinner and briefing in the evening.
+The next day, we have a full day of sightseeing covering the World Heritage sites of Kathmandu valley, such as Swayambunath, Boudanath, Patan Durbar Square, and the local markets.
+The evening is free to shop and prepare for the trek.
 Overnight in Kathmandu

-Day 3: Fly to Lukla (2840m) & trek to Phakding (2650m) Our morning flight (40min) by Twin Otter aircraft brings us Lukla to the most renowned mountain airstrip in the world in.
-On the flight we watch the rugged foothills give way to the snowline of the Himalaya; many of the world’s highest mountains.
-After giving the porters a chance to load up we depart Lukla.
-The walk takes us through pastoral lands of the Sherpas, passing several small villages and individual farms.
-After about 3 hours of trekking we finally meet the river and reach our first lodge at Phakding at 2610m (lower than Lukla)- located beside the tumbling Dudh Koshi.
-Overnight Royal Sherpa or similar(basic lodge with attached bath)
+Early morning, we will take a 30-minute flight to Lukla Airport, one of the most renowned mountain airstrips in the world.
+On the flight, we watch the rugged foothills give way to the snowline of the Himalayas.
+Upon arrival at Lukla, we will gather our gears and begin our trek to Phakding.
+The walk takes us through the pastoral lands of the Sherpas, passing several small villages and individual farms.
+After about 3 hours of trekking, we finally meet the river and reach our first lodge at Phakding at 2610m (lower than Lukla)- located beside the tumbling Dudh Koshi river.
+Overnight in Royal Sherpa or similar(with attached bath).

 Day 4: Phakding to Namche Bazaar (3440m) Approx. 12km/ 6hrs trek.
 Ascent 1300m - descent 500m